bentpetersendk/mjolnir_ucph/docs/source/vpn.rst

 Login
 -------------
-Login can only happen when you are connected to the KU-VPN using **Cisco AnyConnect** After you have successfylly connected to the VPN, launch your favorite terminal application and type
+Login can only happen when you are connected to the KU-VPN using **Cisco AnyConnect**.
+After you have successfully connected to the VPN, launch your favorite terminal application and type:

 .. code-block:: console